renovatebot/renovate/docs/usage/faq.md

 - some critical bug needs to be fixed and the new major is blocked

 If you're using the Mend Renovate App, you don't need to do anything, as the Renovate maintainers update it regularly.
-If you're self hosting Renovate, use the latest release if possible.
+If you're self-hosting Renovate, use the latest release if possible.

 ## When is the Mend Renovate App updated with new Renovate versions?